 The Mating Game Ep 3 — Jungles: In the Thick Of It – Sunday 17 Oct., 6pm, BBC1

 Chimpanzees, chameleon, mandrill, Australian tree-running mantis, fireflies, Argus pheasant, purple-throated carib hummingbird, frogs aratai.
+See above for our episode three preview.

 The Mating Game Ep 4 — Freshwater: Timing is Everything – Sunday 24 Oct., 8pm, BBC1

 Giant African bullfrog, hooded grebe, sock-eye salmon, hellbender, lesser flamingos, callipterus fish, red lechwe, caiman.
+See above for our episode four preview.

 The Mating Game Ep 5 — Against All Odds – Sunday 31 Oct., 8pm, BBC1